awbirdsall/pastpath/README.md

 $ sudo ln -s /etc/nginx/sites-available/application /etc/nginx/sites-enabled/application
 ```

-Write configuration file for application:
+Write configuration file for application (this will be included as part of the `nginx.conf`):

 ```bash
 $ sudo vim /etc/nginx/sites-enabled/application